Table of Contents

 Fire drills are conducted regularly.
 The children are taught to evacuate the building, always with staff member supervision, in a safe and orderly manner when the alarm sounds.
 Children are given the assistance needed according to their age and developmental levels to safely evacuate.

 In the event of an emergency evacuation resulting in the inability to re-enter the building due to unsafe conditions, the Executive Director will make arrangements for the children to be transported safely to another nearby location until the children can be picked up by their parents who will be promptly contacted.
+Our evacuation plan will bring us to the fire house at 177 Sheldon Avenue, or the JCC located at 371 S Broadway in Tarrytown.
+You will be notified via mass text if we have evacuated our facility and cannot return to the building.

 We conduct at least two shelter-in-place drills within a 12-month period.
 Families will be notified via email when the drill will take place, and again when the drill is successfully completed.